Barbecue, Smoking, and Grilling

 You are not going to find the most innovative recipes in these books.
 But what you find is a lot of technique that you can apply to your own style creating great barbecue with your electric smoker.

 The 12 Best Barbecue and Smoking Cookbooks

-This meat-smoking manifesto was very surprising to me.
+My vote for best smoker cookbook goes to Franklin.
+This meat-smoking manifesto is a New York Times Bestseller for a reason.
 Aaron Franklin puts all his tricks of the trade and techniques into this book about smoking.
-He holds nothing back, I felt like I was stealing trade secrets.
+He holds nothing back and shows us his actual recipes.
+I felt like I was stealing trade secrets from him.

 Following his journey of starting Franklin’s BBQ and making what many believe is the best beef brisket in central Texas is inspiring aspiring pitmasters.
 Even if you only want to be the undisputed bbq master of your block.
 Aaron talks about all the essentials from pits and wood to proper trimming techniques.
 You will have insane barbecue cravings after reading this book.

 When I first followed his technique of smoking brisket I was amazed.
 It was hands down the best brisket I had ever cooked.
 This is an absolute must-own book for anyone looking to learn the foundations of good bbq.
 It really is a meat smoking manifesto worth investing in.

 Quick Note – Franklin talks exclusively about using straight wood on an offset smoker in this bookn.
 I have used several of his basic recipes on my pellet smoker with great success.

 Playing with Fire